-It got me hooked but it would be a while before my parents could afford to buy me my first Tamiya.
-I made do going into Beatties model shops, looking at the display models and gazing endlessly up at the monitor which showed Tamiya's promo videos on constant loop.
-The one thing I could afford in those days was the Tamiya RC catalogue and guide book - I collected these religiously and would spend hours pouring over the pages.
+It would be a while before my parents could afford to buy me a Tamiya but I got my fix by going into Beatties model shops when I could, looking at the rc models on display and watching the promo videos.
+The one thing I could afford to buy though was the Tamiya RC Guide Book!
+I spent hours pouring over those things and still have them.

-Then one year for my birthday, my dad took me to our local model shop to choose a RC kit and I came away with The Fox!
-It was so fun to build and run but after a couple of years I traded it for a Blackfoot - those massive wheels (big at the time) and that pick-up body - this was more my thing really and cemented my interest in the hobby for good.
+Then one year my dad took me to our local model shop in Halifax (Three Towers Models) to choose a Tamiya kit - I came away with The Fox!
+It was so fun to build and run but after a couple of years I traded it for a Blackfoot - those big wheels and the pick-up body were more my thing, it was more of a go anywhere truck and it really cemented my interest in the hobby for good.